Unramifiedness of Galois representations attached to weight one Hilbert modular eigenforms mod p: Introduction

-The main content in the above theorem is the unramifiedness of $\rho_f$ at all primes $\fp$ dividing~$p$.
-This theorem was proved independently by Emerton, Reduzzi and Xiao~\cite{ERX} under the additional assumptions that $p$ is inert in $F$ and the Hecke polynomial at $p$ has two distinct roots: the $p$-distinguished case.
-Note that if $\Sigma$ does not contain a prime $\fp$ dividing~$p$, then the theorem also states that the trace of $\Frob_\fp$ under the representation is the eigenvalue of~$T_\fp$ on~$f$.
+This theorem has been proved independently by Emerton, Reduzzi and Xiao~\cite{ERX} under the additional assumptions that $p$ is inert in $F$ and the Hecke polynomial at $p$ has two distinct roots: the $p$-distinguished case.
+The converse has been proved in the work on companion forms~\cite{gee-kassaei} of Gee and Kassaei under the assumptions that $p$ is odd, $\rho$ is modular and $p$-distinguished, and some other hypotheses.